 Time To Get the Lead Out

-One of the things we'll remember from 2007 is the many recalls of product imported from China.
-Almost every month, the public was hit with another health scare or product safety concern that resulted in recalls: pet food that contained melamine, toothpaste with diethylene glycol, toys with lead-based paints.
+One of the things we'll remember from 2007 is the many recalls of products imported from China.
+Almost every month, the public was hit with another health scare or product safety concern that resulted in recalls: pet food that contained melamine, toothpaste with diethylene glycol, and toys with lead-based paints.

 Businesses in the U.S. must respond to the legitimate concerns expressed by the American public.
 As many companies are finding out the hard way, product recalls are expensive and damaging to a company's image.